pavankumart18/CBIT-Connect/README.md

 CBIT-Connect is a mobile application developed for a college.
 It utilizes various technologies such as React Native, Vector Icons, Firebase for the database, and iOS Simulator and Android Emulator for cross-platform compatibility.

+Glance the App as it was not finished it was not deployed instead the progress pics can be viewed here https://tinyurl.com/glance-it-1

 ## Features

 - Attendance system (under development)